per-garden/MMM-Trains-Trafikverket/README.md

 # MMM-Trains-Trafikverket
 Additional Module for MagicMirror², to display train departure times for railway stations within Sweden, as supplied by the Swedish Transport Administration (Trafikverket).

-Using this module requires registration with Trafikverket/Trafiklab se section `Base API`.
+Using this module requires registration with Trafikverket/Trafiklab see section `Base API`.

 ## Installation